XRPLF/xrpl-dev-portal/content/infrastructure/troubleshooting/fix-sqlite-tx-db-page-size-issue.md

 ### Proactive Detection

-To detect the SQLite page size problem proactively, you must be running **[rippled 1.1.0][New in: rippled 1.1.0] or later**.
+To detect the SQLite page size problem proactively, you must be running **`rippled` 1.1.0 or later**.
 The `rippled` server writes a message such as the following in its debug log periodically, at least once every 2 minutes.
 (The exact numeric values from the log entry and the path to your transaction database depend on your environment.)

 ```text
 Transaction DB pathname: /opt/rippled/transaction.db; SQLite page size: 1024